-If you take excellent care of yourself and rarely visit the doctor—except for routine, preventative care—you may be wondering if Medicare supplement insurance is a wise investment for you or a waste of money.
-Medicare supplement insurance helps pay the healthcare costs that original Medicare doesn’t cover, but if you don’t anticipate significant costs is it worth the monthly premium or would that money be better spent elsewhere?
+If you take excellent care of yourself and rarely visit the doctor except for routine, preventative care, you may be wondering—do I need Medicare Supplement insurance?
+A Medicare supplement insurance plan helps pay the healthcare costs that original Medicare doesn’t cover, but if you don’t anticipate significant costs is it worth the monthly premium or would that money be better spent elsewhere?
 We have outlined some of the potential advantages of having a policy below, even if you think you won’t use it.

 Even if you are generally healthy, unexpected accidents and illnesses can happen.

 The risk of serious illnesses and accidents increase with age and without supplemental coverage a single incident can lead to medical bills that run into the tens of thousands of dollars.
 This is because Original Medicare typically only covers about 80% of healthcare costs, often leaving large unpaid portions beneficiaries are responsible for.
 For example, on average a week long hospital stay will cost about $17,416.
 After Medicare pays its share you could be on the hook for $3,843 or even more.
 Longer and more complicated hospitalizations would lead to even higher bills.
 A Medicare supplement policy would help cover these charges, greatly reducing your risk of large unexpected medical bills.
 For the lowest possible premiums you can select a high deductible plan that requires you to pay a certain amount before benefits kick in or a Select plan, which requires you to see in network doctors and providers to obtain coverage.